MATTMCCA/BitmapEngine/README.md

 I was in need of a simple way to generate monochrome bitmaps.

 Project files are provided as is, I hope to add additional functionality in the future.

+# This is very rough code, it was mainly just a test.